-Nothing in this Chapter shall be construed as precluding the Minister from declining to accord privileges or immunities to, or from withdrawing, modifying, or restricting privileges or immunities in relation to, nationals or representatives of any State, or the Government thereof, on the ground that such State, or the Government thereof, is failing to accord corresponding privileges or immunities to the Marshall Islands.
-[P.L.
-1988-31, §11.]
+Nothing in this Act shall be construed as precluding the Minister from declining to accord privileges or immunities to or from withdrawing, modifying, or restricting privileges or immunities in relation to, nationals or representatives of any State, or the Government thereof, on the ground that that State or the Government thereof, is failing to accord corresponding privileges or immunities to Solomon Islands.

-§712.
-Exemption from taxation.
+11 Exemption from taxation

-- (1) Notwithstanding anything to the contrary in any Act, the Minister, with the concurrence of the Minister responsible for Finance, may from time to time wholly or partly exempt from any public or local tax, duty, rate, levy, or fee any of the following Governments or persons: - (a) the Government of any State or the Government of any territory for whose international relations the Government of any such State is responsible or any office or organization forming part of, or sponsored by, any such Government; - (b) a representative or officer of the Government of any country other than the Marshall Islands or of any provisional Government, national committee, international organization or other authority recognized by the Republic, if he is temporarily resident in the Marshall Islands in accordance with any arrangement made with the Government of the Marshall Islands;

-- (c) a member of the official or domestic staff, or a spouse or dependent child, of any person to whom Paragraph (b) of this Subsection applies. - (2) Subject to the provisions of any international convention, treaty or arrangement to which the Republic is a party, where a person who is a member of the official or domestic staff of a person to whom paragraph (b) of Subsection (l)(b) of this Section applies is a Marshallese citizen and not a citizen of the country concerned, or is not resident in the Marshall Islands solely for the purpose of performing his duties as such a member, that person shall not, and the spouse and dependent children of that person shall not by reason only of their being a member of his family, be entitled to any exemption granted under Subsection (1) of this Section.
-[P.L.
-1988-31, §12.]
+- (1) Notwithstanding anything to the contrary in any Act, the Minister, with the concurrence of the Minister responsible for finance, may from time to time wholly or partly exempt from any public or local tax, duty, rate, levy, or fee any of the following Governments or persons: - (a) the Government of any State or the Government of any territory for whose international relations the Government of any such State is responsible; - (b) a representative or officer of the Government of any country other than Solomon Islands or of any provisional Government, national committee, international organisation, or other authority recognised by Solomon Islands, if he is temporarily resident in Solomon Islands in accordance with any arrangement made with the Government of Solomon Islands; - (c) a member of the official or domestic staff, or a spouse or dependent child, of any person to whom paragraph (b) of this subsection applies. - (2) Subject to the provisions of any international convention, treaty or arrangement to which Solomon Islands is a party, where a person who is a member of the official or domestic staff of a person to whom paragraph (b) of the last preceding subsection applies is a Solomon Island citizen and not a citizen of the country concerned, or is not resident in Solomon Islands, solely for the purpose of performing his duties as such a member, that person shall not, and the spouse and dependent children of that person shall not by reason only of their being a member of his family, be entitled to any exemption granted under the last preceding subsection.